-Dark, heavy clouds were gathering in the west,

-Wrapping the forest in funereal gloom;

-Onward they roll'd, and rear'd each livid crest,

-Like Death's murk shadows frowning o'er earth's tomb.

-From out the inky womb of that deep night

-Burst livid flashes of electric flame.

-Whirling and circling with terrific might,

-In wild confusion on the tempest came.

-Nature, awakening from her still repose,

-Shudders responsive to the whirlwind's shock,

-Feels at her mighty heart convulsive throes;

-Her groaning forests to earth's centre rock.
+Dark, heavy clouds were gathering in the west, Wrapping the forest in funereal gloom; Onward they roll'd, and rear'd each livid crest, Like Death's murk shadows frowning o'er earth's tomb.
+From out the inky womb of that deep night Burst livid flashes of electric flame.
+Whirling and circling with terrific might, In wild confusion on the tempest came.
+Nature, awakening from her still repose, Shudders responsive to the whirlwind's shock, Feels at her mighty heart convulsive threes, And all her groaning forests to earth's bosom rock.
+But hark !--- What means that hollow, rushing sound, That breaks the death-like stillness of the morn ?
+Red forked lightnings fiercely glare around, Sharp, crashing thunders on the winds are borne, s. s.
+THE 19th of August came, and our little harvest was all safely housed.
+Business called Moodie away for a few days to Cobourg.
+Jenny had gone to Dummer, to visit her friends, and J. E---- had taken a grist of the new wheat, which he and Moodie had threshed the day before, to the mill.
+I was consequently left alone with the children, and had a double portion of work to do.
+During their absence it was my lot to witness the most awful storm I ever beheld, and a vivid recollection of its terrors was permanently fixed upon my memory.

-But hark!-What means that hollow, rushing sound, That breaks the death-like stillness of the morn?
-Red forked lightnings fiercely glare around, Sharp, crashing thunders on the winds are borne, And see yon spiral column, black as night, Rearing triumphantly its wreathing form; Ruin's abroad, and through the murky light,- Drear desolation marks the spirit of the storm.
+And see yon spiral column, black as night, Rearing triumphantly its wreathing form; Ruin's abroad, and through the murky light,- Drear desolation marks the spirit of the storm.